WBHM: WSGN

 WSGN began operation as WEXP (for experiment) on February 11, 1975, primarily as a training facility for Gadsden State Community College's broadcasting department.
 The station was assembled using equipment donated by several Alabama radio stations and by Rick Maze of Birmingham, plus purchases from the State of Alabama Surplus Property warehouse.
 Construction was performed by broadcast instructors Don Smith and Bob Mayben with assistance from WBRC-TV personnel in Birmingham.

 The station was operated by students and faculty for many years.
 When both Smith and Mayben left the school for other interests, new instructor Neil Mullen took over the station operation and a cooperative arrangement was struck with WBHM to provide programming.

 The call letters of WSGN (for founder Birmingham News, the "South's Greatest Newspaper") date back to the beginning of radio broadcasting in the state, and were formerly located in Birmingham at 610 on the AM dial.
 In fact, there was a WSGN-FM in the 1950s which today is known as WDJC in Birmingham.
 The call letters were changed under Mullens' leadership when WSGN 610 AM was sold to a company that did not want to use the call letters, but did not want another station in Birmingham to be able to use them, so another deal was struck to rename WEXP as WSGN.
 As of 2013, the WEXP call letters are located in Brandon, Vermont.

 On September 30, 2018, WSGN ceased broadcasting programming from WBHM as Gadsden State Community College sold the license to a non-profit religious broadcaster.
 The sale, to Educational Media Foundation, was consummated on January 31, 2019.
 GSCC had discontinued its broadcasting curriculum some years earlier, leaving the school no further use for the station.

+Gulf States Newsroom

+In 2020, WBHM spearheaded the creation of the Gulf States Newsroom, a regional news collaboration with Mississippi Public Broadcasting, WWNO (New Orleans), and WRKF (Baton Rouge).
+This initiative, supported by the Corporation for Public Broadcasting (CPB) and NPR, aimed to strengthen regional news coverage.
+CPB provided a $1.27 million grant over 44 months, facilitating the establishment of six new reporting positions and two editing roles.

+The Gulf States Newsroom was initially headquartered at WBHM, where a managing editor coordinated content collaboration among regional partners and national platforms.
+It became a part of the regional network alongside newsrooms in Texas and California, which initially received support from CPB and have since grown into regional hubs for NPR.

+Financial Difficulties

+The station reported operating losses exceeding $300,000 in the fiscal years 2020 and 2021.
+Executive Director William Dahlberg stated on March 2023, that WBHM needed to downsize its team to maintain financial sustainability.
+Although Dahlberg did not disclose the number of positions eliminated, former employees stated that four people had been laid off from the station.
+Among them were Program Director Michael Krall and reporter Cody D. Short.